wp-plugins/nextgen-facebook/readme.txt

 = Version 6.16.1dev2 =

-* Moved the options upgrade properies / methods to lib/upgrade.php (to save a few Kb of memory).
+* Moved the options upgrade properies / methods to lib/upgrade.php (saving a few Kb of memory).

 = Version 6.16.0.1 =